 If you have a freezer available in your cab, satisfy your sweet tooth with options like frozen yogurt or fat free ice cream/sorbet.
 If not, you can also munch on treats like dark chocolate, dried mango, or apple chips.

 You want to be sure that what you are snacking on is in fact nutritious.
-Excellent snack options to chomp away on include fruits & veggies, popcorn, beef jerky, or unsalted mixed nuts.
+Excellent snack options to chomp away on include fruits & vegetables, popcorn, beef jerky, or unsalted mixed nuts.

 Ultimately, you have the power to decide what you put into your body.
 Make smart choices and remember that you don’t have to be a master chef to put together something yummy and nourishing for your body.